Robert Thurman, Uma Thurman's Father and Buddhist Scholar, Dies

-Exiled Tibetans are holding elections to choose a new government, a move that has been condemned by China.
-This vote comes as the community prepares for a future without the current Dalai Lama.
+Exiled Tibetans are holding elections for their government, a process that China has condemned.
+This vote is significant as it takes place with the looming prospect of a future without the current Dalai Lama.

 Tibetan spiritual leader Dalai Lama conveyed a message of support for Pope Leo's Palm Sunday appeal for peace, stressing that violence is never a durable basis for peace and conflicts should be resolved through dialogue.